learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Unmounting

 I the unmounting (or deletion, or "cleanup") phase, we have just one **lifecycle** method to help us out:
-**componentWillUnmount**.
+**componentWillUnmount**. **componentWillUnmount** is the last function to be called immediately before the component is removed from the DOM.
+It is generally used to perform clean-up for any DOM-elements or timers created in **componentWillMount**.

-In picnic terms, **componentWillUnmount** is the moment just before you pick up your picnic blanket.
+At a picnic, **componentWillUnmount** corresponds to just before you pick up your picnic blanket.
 You would need to clean up all the food and drinks you've set on the blanket first or they'd spill everywhere!
 You'd also have to shut down your radio.
-Only when that's all done, you can pick up your picnic blanket and put it back in the bag safely.
+After that's all done you would be free to pick up your picnic blanket and put it back in the bag safely.

-In React terms, this is where you would clean up any of those long running processes that you set up in **componentDidMount**.
+For a React component, this is where you would clean up any of those long running processes that you set up in **componentDidMount**.
 In the above data fetching example, all we would have to do is clear the interval so that the weather API would no longer get called every 15 seconds: